geovanilopesdias/tkinter_unit_converter/README.md

 **- Unit**: a class to abstract the unit of a quantity.

 **- UnitsTable**: enumerator to limit the possibilities of the available units for both unit listboxes and the conversion functionality.
 It contains a number of Unit instances each one representing different units.
 The choice for an enumerator is to avoid database or csv handling for now and, as I understand, a more versatile option than dictionaries for this context.

+## Issues
+I couldn't yet resolve the grid configuration as I wish.
+On Linux, I was able to run it properly, nut [on Replit](https://replit.com/@GeovaniLopesLop/unitconverter#main.py) the result label doesn't show.